Adele Raemer: Life in Israel

-Raemer made aliyah in 1973, and was drafted into the Israel Defense Forces.
-She has lived in kibbutz Nirim since 1975; she began teaching in Nirim that same year.
-In the early 1980s, Raemer gave birth to her two daughters in the kibbutz.
-She had another son in 1990.
+Raemer made aliyah in August 1973, and within a year was drafted into the Israel Defense Forces.
+She has lived in kibbutz Nirim since 1975, where she begins teaching that same year.
+In the early 1980s, Raemer gave birth to her two daughters, Maytal and Lilach, in the kibbutz.
+She had a son, Adam, from her second marriage.

 Raemer was an English teacher for 38 years, before retiring in September 2023.
 In the 1990s, she worked with some Gazan teachers on cross-cultural programs.
 Raemer has also worked as a counselor for the Israeli Ministry of Education.

 Before 2005, when Israel withdrew from Gaza, Raemer visited regularly to shop at the markets and to visit the beach.

 Raemer evacuated from Nirim during Operation Cast Lead in 2008.
 She remained in the kibbutz during Operation Pillar of Defense in 2012, and during the 2014 Gaza War, in which Raemer's home was damaged.
 Following the war, she joined the Movement for the Future of the Western Negev, a group pushing for the Israeli government to negotiate a peace with the Gaza Strip.

 In 2019 Raemer participated in a cycling marathon organized by the Gaza Youth Committee.

 Raemer was in Nirim on October 7, 2023, when it was attacked by Hamas militants.
 Raemer and her son hid in her home's safe room, while her daughter, son in law and three grandchildren hid in their home's safe rooms.
+She described hearing rocket impacts and seeing Iron Dome interceptors during the assault.
+Raemer has said that the October 7 attack was traumatic for her and her community.

 Following the attacks, Raemer and her family, together with the rest of her kibbutz population were relocated to a hotel in Eilat.
 In the middle of February, the members of Kibbutz Nirim decided that to try to preserve the unity of the community, they moved to apartments in Beersheva, where they remain until today until they can return home.

 Since the October 7 attacks, Raemer has travelled abroad four different times to share her stories and the stories of her community.
 She went to the United States in late October with a group of survivors, organized by private US-Israeli businessmen, where she met Senators and Congresspeople.
 In November, the Israeli Ministry of Foreign Affairs brought her on another delegation to Berlin to speak with lawmakers there.
 In February 2024, the International Fellowship of Christians and Jews sent her to Nashville, Tennessee to speak with journalists from Evangelical Christian media.
-She was invited by the Christian Broadcasting Network to the White House Correspondents' dinner in April as their honored guest.
+She was invited by the Christian Broadcasting Network to the White House Correspondents' Dinner in April as their honored guest.
 At that time she was interviewed by CBN and Daystar TV.
 Following that, she participated in the Moral Hearts' Alliance initiative, together with Eagle's Wings in a Solidarity Sunday engagement in the Rock Church and World Outreach Center, telling the stories of October 7th and commemorating Holocaust Remembrance Day.